codehub-learn/lavarel-pfizer/README.md

 ## Useful commands when using Homestead for development

-You can check the running VMs with
+You can check the running VMs with:

 ```
 $ vagrant global-status